 The Proposer’s initial solution is to make a small number of amendments to the DCUSA legal text to state that the responsibility of collating the data will be that of the DCUSA Secretariat rather than a Nominated Central Source.

-The DCUSA Website has been proposed as it is a portal which Parties are comfortable in accessing, as well as downloading data, e.g. Charging Models and DNO Cost Forecasts.
-The DCUSA Website is also a site which has password protection already in place in certain areas.
+The data is currently provided in a .csv electronic format and the DCUSA Website has been proposed as the platform in which the .csv file would be made available.
+The DCUSA Website is a portal which Parties are comfortable in accessing, as well as downloading data, e.g. accessing the Charging Models and DNO Cost Forecasts.
+The DCUSA Website is also a site which has password protection already in place in certain areas which can also be used for this purpose.

-The Working Group….
+The Working Group discussed the proposed solution for the CP and agreed that they were comfortable as it is currently drafted.
+Working Group members are seeking Parties views on the proposed solution.